 🧫 What Else Do Reverse Osmosis Filters Remove from Drinking Water?

 If you’re looking to remove PFAS from drinking water, there’s a good chance you’re concerned about other contaminants in your water, too.
-RO can remove contaminants like chlorine, bacteria, viruses, heavy metals, fluoride, VOCs, minerals, salts, and pharmaceuticals at more than 99.9% effectiveness.
+RO can remove contaminants like chlorine, bacteria, viruses, heavy metals, fluoride, VOCs, minerals, salts, and pharmaceuticals up to 99.9% effectiveness.

 It’s easier to say what reverse osmosis systems don’t remove – hydrogen sulfide and other dissolved gases might be able to slip through the RO membrane, and some solvents, VOCs and pesticides may also remain in your water after using RO water filters.